-Figure 4.45 Diagrams of shear force and bending moment of a simply supported beam under uniformly distributed load
+Figure 4.45 Diagrams of shear force and bending moment for a simply supported beam under a uniformly distributed load.

-From the diagrams and since Vy is the derivative of Mz, it is clear that when Vy is zero at the middle of the beam, Mz passes by a maximum.
-Moreover, at the supports (i.e. x = 0 and x = L) since the reactions are only concentrated forces, shear force Vy exhibits respectively a jump and a drop each time equal to the magnitudes of the reactions.
-In addition since those supports do not exert couple reaction the bending moment Mz is zero.
+From the diagrams and because Vy is the derivative of Mz, we see that, when Vy is zero at the center of the beam, Mz goes through a maximum.
+Moreover, at the supports (i.e., x = 0 and x = L), the reactions consist of concentrated forces, so the shear force Vy jumps up and a drops, respectively, with the magnitude of each discontinuity equal to the magnitudes of the reaction forces.
+In addition, since the supports exert no coupling reaction, the bending moment Mz is zero.

 Simply supported beam under concentrated force